Moritz-Pfeifer/Divergence-Indicator/README.md

 ● [Data](https://github.com/Moritz-Pfeifer/Divergence-Indicator/tree/main/Data)

 The data and script for cleaning the data can be found in this folder.
-For economists who would like to use the indicator, they can quickly find it in the [Index_Q.xlsx](https://github.com/Moritz-Pfeifer/Divergence-Indicator/blob/main/Data/Index_Q.xlsx) file under column 'J' in the sheet 'Scaled Deviations'.
+For economists interested in using the indicator, they can quickly find it in the [Index_Q.xlsx](https://github.com/Moritz-Pfeifer/Divergence-Indicator/blob/main/Data/Index_Q.xlsx) file under column 'J' in the sheet 'Scaled Deviations'.

 ● [Bayesian Analysis](https://github.com/Moritz-Pfeifer/Divergence-Indicator/blob/main/Divergenz.ipynb)